wayou/bazel-ts-example/README.md

     </tr>
 </table>

-## Installing

-Following the [official guide](https://docs.bazel.build/versions/master/install.html) to install bazel.

 ## Build

-Run `bazel query ...` for all available labels.
+Run `bazel query ...` to see all available labels.

-Run `bazel run src/demo:devserver` to start local dev server.
+Run `yarn serve` to start local dev server with live reload.

 Run `yarn stat` to see file statistic of the repo.
 It will print number of each file extension.